ManojKRISHNAPPA/DevSecOps-Microdegree/01-Introduction/03-SBOM.md

 -   Transparency for better risk management in supply chains.

 **Software Composition Analysis (SCA)**, on the other hand, is the practice of scanning software codebases for open-source and third-party components, identifying known vulnerabilities, licensing issues, and other risks.
 It typically goes beyond just creating an SBOM by automatically scanning the software for specific vulnerabilities, outdated libraries, and license conflicts.
 The SCA tools identify issues in the software components and dependencies and provide risk assessments based on up-to-date vulnerability databases (such as CVEs) and other factors.

+**Software Composition Analysis(SCA)** scan is a process of identifying and analyzing the third-party libraries, frameworks, and other components that are used in a software application.
+The goal of SCA is to identify potential security vulnerabilities, licensing issues, and other risks associated with the use of third-party components in an application.

+## Note:
+-   SBOM handles the first party and third party libraries where as SCA handles only third party and Here SBOM is input for SCA

 ## The key differences between SBOM and SCA are: